MohammedEl-sayedAhmed/solvebench/README.md

 │   ├── medium              # Medium level problems
 │   └── hard                # Hard level problems
-├── hackerrank              # Solutions to HackerRank problems └── others                  # Solutions to problems from other platforms
+├── hackerrank              # Solutions to HackerRank problems ├── AdventOfCode            # Solutions to Advent Of Code problems └── others                  # Solutions to problems from other platforms
 ```